horker/psstan/README.md

 ## Configuration

 1. Download and install CmdStan according to the guidance of [the official site of CmdStan](https://mc-stan.org/users/interfaces/cmdstan.html).
-The documentation "CmdStan Interface User's Guide" given on [the release page](https://github.com/stan-dev/cmdstan/releases) contains the step-by-step instructions to install CmdStan in Windows.
+The documentation "CmdStan Interface User's Guide" available on [the release page](https://github.com/stan-dev/cmdstan/releases) contains the step-by-step instructions to install CmdStan in Windows.

 2. Define the variables `$PSSTAN_PATH` and `$PSSTAN_TOOLS_PATHS` (in your `profile.ps1`, for example).
 The former should be set to the directory where CmdStan is installed.
 The latter an array of the directories where `g++` and `make` to compile Stan models are installed.
 For example: